pavel-odintsov/fastnetmon/docs/BGP_FLOW_SPEC.md

 git clone git clone https://github.com/Exa-Networks/exabgp.git
 ```

-Thay are not compatible with ExaBGP 3.0
+They are not compatible with ExaBGP 3.0

 vim /root/announcer.py: